 Energy efficient protocol

 For efficient energy consumption, diverse modes (e.g. sleeping, idle, hibernate, operation modes) and their efficient operations must be supported.
-The sampling rate for gathering data will be different for each and every application and service.
+The sampling rate for gathering data may be different for each and every application and service.
 Thus, protocol for sensor node and sensor network have the following considerations: